Skip to main content

 Upload Files to a Repository Using Git

-2. Assuming that your files are located in the /work/my_model_dir local directory, you can upload the local files to the platform with the following command:
+2. Assuming that your files are located in the /work/my_code_dir local directory, you can copy the files to the repository and upload them to the platform with the following commands:

 cd code123